Montana-Media-Arts/MART500/README.md

 ## Week 9

-- Discussion of paper first draft
-- Discussion of end of term
+_April 10th, 2023_

+- check-ins?
+- Kristin, Shanel, and Kate propose how they will present creative project

 ## Week 10

+_April 17th, 2023_

-- Progress Updates
+- Progress Updates / check-ins
+- Discussion of Data Anaylsis and How to Finalize Papers

 ## Week 11

+_April 24th, 2023_

-- **DUE:** Formal progress presentation of projects
+- **Crit Day:** Formal presentation of creative work.
-	- Show & Tell of the creative piece, WHEREVER it is at
-	- Explicit discussion of timeline to finish the semester out.
+	- In class critique

+## Week 12

+_May 1st, 2023_

+- **DUE:** Papers
 - Discussion of _Paper Talk_
 	- Watch video talk first from _Musick, 2018.
 ICMC_
-- **(Optional) DUE:** First portion of Paper:
-	- Introduction
-	- Literature Reviews
-	- As much else as you would like to include...

-## Week 12

-- Final group check-in about status of final project paper and art documentation/artifact.
-- **(Optional) DUE:** First portion of Paper:
-	- Introduction
-	- Literature Reviews
-	- As much else as you would like to include...
-- All work due by Sunday, November 15th @ midnight.

-## Week 13
+## Week 13 - FINALS WEEK

-**Final Projects (Paper and Art Documentation/Artifact) Due to Dr. Musick**

-Due by, Sunday, November 15th @ midnight.

-- Please upload a documentation link and PDF version of the paper, to the Moodle Submission Forum.
-- After uploading, please read and watch your colleagues work's by class time Wednesday.

-_NO CLASS FOR VETERANS DAY_

-## Week 14

-**Final Project Presentations**

-Class will take place on both:
+_Tuesday, May 9th @ 3:20PM_

+- **DUE:** Feedback to Colleagues
+- **DUE:** In class presentations of research and paper

-- Wednesday, November 18th, from 1pm-4pm
+## EXPO - Wednesday, May 10th

+@ Roxy Theater and Senior Center

-  - (Last Day of Classes)
+- Submission of works due: Monday, May 1st
-- Thursday, November 19th, from 1:10pm-3:10pm
-  - Our scheduled finals time
-  - _Will Likely Not Need_